 Suddenly, four years came to a close.

-It was time to fill out college applications, and there was Journalism/Mass Communications.
+It was time to fill out college applications and pick a major, and there it was: Journalism/Mass Communications.

 My work had been published a few times, and I felt such a sense of “rightness” when I checked that box.

 I left my grandparent’s house to move to Montana and live with my mother (with whom I hadn’t lived since Kindergarten) in the witness protection program.

 One of the first things she said to me was, “They have an equestrian program here.”

 An equestrian program…as in I could attend college and get a degree in HORSES.

 I did not know what to do with an Equestrian degree, but I loved horses!

 One of the potential careers was “equine magazine writer.”

 Six months after the move and starting college, my mother was killed in a car accident.

 I couldn’t live in her house anymore and couldn’t afford rent.